-2.1 Motivating example
+2.1 Motivating Example

-Example 1: Fig. 1 shows a business process model example represented as a Petri net.
+Example 1.
+Fig. 1 shows a business process model example represented as a Petri net.
 This example is adapted from the example in [4].
 The rectangles denote tasks, and the circles denote states.
 Both control flow perspective and data perspective are considered in this example model.
 This model describes an online-shopping processing.
 First, the buyer orders goods (task A) through the Internet, and the address of the buyer (variable x) together with the money the buyer should pay (variable y) are written.
 Next, the seller ships goods (task B), the address of the buyer (variable x) is read, and the goods shipped (variable z) is written.
-When the buyer receives goods (task C), the goods shipped (variable z) is read, and the buyer signs for the goods

-(variable s is written).
+When the buyer receives goods (task C), the goods shipped (variable z) is read, and the buyer signs for the goods (variable s is written).
 Then, the seller sends the bill to the buyer (task D), the money the buyer should pay (variable y) is read, and the requirement of payment (variable p) is written.
 After that the buyer pays the bill (task E), the requirement of payment (variable p) is read, and the completion of payment (variable q) is written.
-Finally, the seller archives this transaction (task F), the signature of the buyer (variable s) and the completion of payment (variable s) and the completion of payment (variable s) and the completion of payment (variable g) are read.
+Finally, the seller archives this transaction (task F), the signature of the buyer (variable s) and the completion of payment (variable q) are read.